dantan0/dantan0/README.md

 I'm Dan!

-- 💗 my interests lie in the intersection of math and physics, software, and entrepreneurship
+- 💗 my interests lie in the intersection of math and physics, software, sustainability, and entrepreneurship
 - 🌱 currently diving into database systems and exploring computer graphics!

 <!--